 In the early 2000s, the pressure to lift the ban on cultivation and sale of Ribes intensified, led by commercial berry growers.
-Numerous cultivars of currants and gooseberries with immunity to WPBR had been developed and were marketed as safe for commercial berry production.
+Numerous Ribes cultivars with immunity to WPBR have been developed and were marketed as safe for commercial berry production.
 As a result, Massachusetts law was modified to allow the cultivation and sale of Ribes in certain towns after a formal permitting process (the control area permit).
 All cultivars of black currant (R. nigrum) are still banned and no permit may be obtained for this species.
 Currently, 144/351 cities and towns in the Commonwealth of Massachusetts still prohibit planting of all currants and gooseberries (1).
 Since the modification of the Ribes ban in Massachusetts, commercial production of currants and gooseberries continues to increase as berry growers expand into this niche market.

 Widespread concern now exists that WPBR will once again become a serious threat for the long-term health of eastern white pine in New England.
 Young white pines are more susceptible to the disease because the environmental conditions required for disease development occur most often closer to the ground (higher humidity and shade with free moisture on plant surfaces).
-While the majority of our white pine population is mature and less susceptible, a considerable number of young white pines exist in our forests and managed landscapes.
+While the majority of the white pine population in Massachusetts is mature and less susceptible, a considerable number of young white pines exist in forests and managed landscapes.
 Symptoms of the disease include top dieback, browning needles and the presence of stem and trunk lesions accompanied by profuse resin flow.
 The stem and trunk lesions may appear as rupturing blisters with oozing and hardened resin.
 Insect infestation may often be visible near the lesions.
 The fungus invades the tree through the needles and slowly progresses downward to the twigs and branches before finally girdling the main trunk.
-No control measures exist for the pathogen on white pine and spores have been documented to travel several miles.
+No control measures exist for the pathogen on white pine and airborne spores have been documented to travel several miles.
 However, chemical control of the fungus on Ribes is possible if performed properly by commercial growers.

 In light of these new findings, the state of New Hampshire reissued the moratorium banning the import, cultivation, sale and planting of black currant that was relaxed in 1999 under special permit.
-The laws managing the cultivation and sale of Ribes in Massachusetts have not been altered since the ban on black currant was never lifted.
+The laws managing the cultivation and sale of Ribes in Massachusetts have not been altered, since the ban on black currant was never lifted.
 This case highlights the tenuous nature of breeding plant disease immunity and the dangers that can result when that immunity is broken through natural selection.